Set Lytton as default location

 Chance of showers

-Cloudy with 60 percent chance of showers.
-Wind south 40 km/h gusting to 60 diminishing to 20 this evening.
-Low 16.
+Mainly cloudy.
+Wind south 40 km/h gusting to 60 diminishing to 20 in the evening.
+Low zero.

 CBC News: Weather Centre